konsi117/x-plane-map-client/README.md

-# X-Plane-Map API
+# Airspaces client

-This is the frontend of [X-Plane-Map](https://xmap.fouc.net) - both its Electron and hosted version.
+This is the frontend of [Airspaces](https://airspaces.app) - both its Electron and hosted version.

 ### Installing this repo locally: